Rola1993/zlack/README.md

     });
   }
  ```
-This ChatChannel has a callback function create() which takes in message body, user and chatroom it belongs to and generates a new message instance to database.
+Here I designed my own channel class which has a function create() that takes in message body, user and chatroom it belongs to and generates a new message instance into my database.

  ```javascript
  class ChatChannel < ApplicationCable::Channel